Association for Environmental & Outdoor education

 The Lifetime Achievement Award – created in honor of one of AEOE's founding members and an influential leader in the advancement of outdoor education in California – was established to recognize outstanding lifetime achievements and contributions in the area of environmental and outdoor education.
 Anyone may submit a nomination form to the Board of Directors for this annual award.
 Nominees do not necessarily have to be an AEOE member.
 Past honorees can be viewed below.

-Nominations are kept on file for three years for future consideration.
+Nominations are kept on file for one year for future consideration.
 The award is presented at the annual spring conference and the awardee (or a designee) must be able to attend the conference.
 You can access the nomination form questions here if you would like to see them ahead of time to prepare your submission.

-Click here to nominate an outstanding individual (deadline for 2023: March 31)
+Click here to nominate an outstanding individual (closed for 2023)